 Biophysics, Structural Biology, and Screening (BiSS) is a core facility of the Faculty of Medicine, hosted by the Department of Biomedicine.
 BiSS offers expertise and access to a range of instrumentation to study the interactions of small molecules with macromolecules, protein biophysics, and for crystallization.

 BiSS is part of the chemical biology consortia Nor-Openscreen and EU-Openscreen.
 EU-Openscreen has certified BiSS as a speciliast screening site for biophysical and virtual screening.
 BiSS hosts a number of libraries, including the 100 000-compound European Chemical Biology Library (ECBL) and the 1000-compound fragment library, which can be accessed for either biophysical or fragment screens.
-BiSS also offers cheminformatic services for virtual screening and hit follow.
+BiSS also offers cheminformatic services for virtual screening and hit follow up.
 All instrumentation can be used by the users independently after appropriate training.

 BiSS is a member of the national NORCRYST infrastructure funded by the Norwegian Research Council, and hosts instrumentation and know-how for macromolecular crystallography and complementary techniques.
 BiSS coordinates local BAG applications for synchrotron beamtime at various European large-scale research infrastructures.